Namrajp/markdown-portfolio/_includes/04-lists.md

 - singing
 - dancing

 I like to Play:
 1 Playing Games like
   1.1 puzzles,
-  1.2
+  1.2.
-2. Problem solving
+2. Problem solving.
 3. Coding with resursive function, algorithms.
 4. Take a good break like a day out in the bushland.